sebasfalcone/better-work-notes/Dessign_Patterns.md

 Unfortunately, inheritance comes with caveats that become apparent when you program has tons of classes:

-- **A subclass can't reduce the interface of a supperclass**:
+- **A subclass can't reduce the interface of a supper-class**:
    - You have yo implement all abstract methods of the parent class, even if you won't use them.
 - **When overriding methods you need to make sure that the new behavior is compatible with the base one**:
-   - Objects of the subclass may be passed to any code that expects objects of the superclass and you don't want that code to break.
+   - Objects of the subclass may be passed to any code that expects objects of the super-class and you don't want that code to break.
-- **Inheritance breaks encapsulation of the superclass**:
+- **Inheritance breaks encapsulation of the super-class**:
    - Internal details of the parent class become available to the subclass.
-- **Subclasses are tightly coupled to superclasses**:
+- **Sub-classes are tightly coupled to super-classes**:
-   - Any change in a superclass may break the functionality of subclasses.
+   - Any change in a super-class may break the functionality of sub-classes.
 - **Trying to reuse code through inheritance can lead to creating parallel inheritance hierarchies**:
    - Inheritance usually takes place in a single dimension.
 But when there are two or more dimensions, you have to create lots of class combinations, bloating the class hierarchy.